jgcfyidev/jgcfyi/content/4-Time.md

 community in time and place, giving joy in the present and assurance of the future.</mark>

-> Invest in the millenium.
+> Invest in the millennium.
 Plant sequoias.\
 > Say that your main crop is the forest\
 > that you did not plant,\
 > that you will not live to harvest.\